netotz/learning-dotnet/README.md

-# learning-dotnet
+# Learning .NET

-Personal repo to learn .NET in general
+Personal repo to learn all about .NET